THE LISTENER EXPERIENCE

 Expertly tuned acoustics: Quite simply, we designed and built (from the ground up) a room that would meet our high standards for a listening environment, using a studio control room sound field as our benchmark.
 The primary goal was to create a listening room with optimal reverb time (long enough to be warm, short enough to maintain clarity), with randomized (diffuse) reflections that deliver consistent, balanced frequency response listening regardless of location inside the room.
 In pursuit of this challenging goal, we modeled the room in software, estimated the proper mixture of sonic diffusers (located in the ceiling trusses above the stage and audience areas, with cylindrical wood diffusers at the back of the stage, and reflective panels on the side and back walls), absorbers (side and back walls, ceiling, and rear of the stage), and bass traps (ceiling, room corners), and tweaked with calibration microphones after the construction was completed.
 And there are no hard parallel surfaces to cause phase problems or acoustical standing waves.
 The result is a warm, even, acoustic ambience throughout the auditorium.
 As one astute visitor wrote about Heartwood, every spot is the sweet spot.

-You gotta hear it at Heartwood: Heartwood is located away from high traffic routes and we spent a good deal of effort and money on soundproofing.
+Great sound with no distractions: Heartwood is located away from high traffic routes and we spent a good deal of effort and money on soundproofing.
 The back wall consists of poured concrete block with an isolated layer of double drywall.
 The roof is made of structural insulated panels, which minimizes rainfall noise without requiring an additional isolation layer of drywall that would reduce ceiling height.
-The remainder of the Heartwood listening room is surrounded by double walls, built on isolated frames with as much as five layers of drywall and sound board.
+The remainder of the Heartwood listening room is surrounded by double walls, built on isolated frames with as much as five layers of drywall and soundboard.
 Windows are double layers of thick plate glass angled down (or up on the high back wall windows) to reduce problematic reflections.
 Doors are solid core and press against thick weather stripping when closed.
 All floors are acoustically isolated from the slab.
 The result is an acoustically isolated listening environment that allows music to be experienced without extraneous noise distractions.